 I started playing in the massive, on-line, multi-player

 world of Guild Wars towards the end of December 2005.
 I a bit addicted

-I used to be a Dungeon Master in Dungeons and Dragons.
+I used to be a Dungeon Master (Narrator) in Dungeons and Dragons.

 That was a long time ago.
-Ive made friends in Guild Wars.
-Ive joined a Guild.
+I made friends in Guild Wars, joined a Guild.

 You can play solo but, if you want to get ahead in the tougher parts

 located all around the globe.

 I found my Guild through my sister on the west coast of Canada, who

 gave me her account.
 Now, I have two accounts and around 19 different